michaelkubina/SpotMicroESP32/README.md

 | M3x20 cylinderhead screws + M3 nuts		| 64x each | screws + nuts to mount your servos and assemble the upper legs																																												| tested | 12€ |
 | lots of cables and connectors and stuff	|          | it's up to you which cables or wires and connectors you want to use, or if you would like to solder everything into place, and if you use heat shrinks, fabric hoses 																		| up to you | 20€ |
 | PLA + TPU (***?***)						|          | you will need about 1Kg of PLA + some grams of TPU (eg. my Black/White design: 500g for the covers + upper legs, 500g for the chassis + lower legs + shoulder joints, some small grams for the grey sensorplate in the head) + some grams of TPU for the foottips | tested | 30€+ |

-## Coming soon...
-- ~~STLs and FreeCAD-Files~~
-- more Template FreeCAD-Files for your own modifications
-- KiCAD or Fritzing circuit diagrams
-- Photos
-- other things i forgot